Surekha47/Phylogenetic_analysis_using_MEGA/README.md

 #Select minimum d' (For e.g. minimum distance is -39 between A&B and C&D, we can select and join any of these two taxa).
 First we consider joining of taxa C and D to a node u.

-#Step 3: Calculate branch lengths.
+#Step 3: Calculate branch lengths using below formula.
 Vi = 0.5(dij)+0.5(r'i-r'j)
 Vj = 0.5(dji)+0.5(r'j-r'i)